Solar Panel Cost Guide in North Branch, MN (2024 Update)

 How much does it cost to install solar panels in North Branch?

-The average cost of solar panels in North Branch is about $20,150 for a 5-kW system and $40,300 for a 10-kW system before the ITC, but the actual cost will depend on stuff such as the model of solar panels you want, what size system you need and how much energy you consume.
+The average cost of solar panels in North Branch is about $20,150 for a 5-kW system and $40,300 for a 10-kW system before the ITC, but the actual cost will depend on certain factors like the kind of solar panels you want, what size system you need and how much energy you use.

 Does North Branch have a net metering program?